istat-methodology/asyd/README.md

 ### Notebook Usage

 To run the notebook after completing the data preparation steps, simply click the "Run Document" button in RStudio.
-Once the notebook window opens, it is recommended to select the "Open in Browser" option to ensure proper functionality.

 The notebook is structured into several sections, including an Exploratory Analysis section and an Asymmetry Detection section.
-The Asymmetry Detection section is further divided into three sub-sections: Systematic Errors, Selective Editing by Relative Contribution, and Selective Editing by the computation of a suspicion index.
+The Asymmetry Detection section is further divided into three sub-sections: Systematic Errors, Selective Editing by Relative Contribution, and Selective Editing through the computation of a suspicion index.